 Anytime you need to create more calm in yourself and your classroom, just take a moment to draw in three deep breaths to the bottom of your belly and then exhale fully.

 Notice how deeper, fuller breaths can impact your mood and the climate of your classroom.
-Our lesson “The Power of Deep Breathing” provides detailed instructions on how to use breath to shift emotional and physical states.

 5. Create Nourishing Routines

 Students thrive on routine, especially students with trauma.
 While you may already have scheduled and predictable routines built into your school day, consider including or expanding the amount of ‘self-care rituals’ built into these routines.